IABTechLab/uid2docs/api/v2/upgrade-guide.md

 #### Upgrade Calls to the Token Generation Endpoint

-As part of the upgrade, on the server side of your application, you must replace calls to the [v1/token/generate](../v1/endpoints/get-token-generate.md) endpoint with calls to the [v2/token/generate](./endpoints/post-token-generate.md) endpoint.
+As part of the upgrade, on the server side of your application, you must replace calls to the v1 [GET /token/generate](../v1/endpoints/get-token-generate.md) endpoint with calls to the v2 [POST /token/generate](./endpoints/post-token-generate.md) endpoint.

 Here's what you need to know and do:

-- The HTTP request type of the `token/generate` endpoint has changed from GET to POST.
-So, you are no longer required to URL-encode the PII (email address or phone number) or their respective hashes.
-TBD XREF.
-- Performing a [v2/token/generate](./endpoints/post-token-generate.md) call requires encrypting the POST request body and decrypting the response.
-For details and examples, see as per [Encrypting Requests and Decrypting Responses](./encryption-decryption.md).
+- Performing a [POST /token/generate](./endpoints/post-token-generate.md) call requires encrypting the request body and decrypting the response.
+For details and examples, see [Encrypting Requests and Decrypting Responses](./encryption-decryption.md).
-- The JSON response from the [v2/token/generate](./endpoints/post-token-generate.md) endpoint contains an additional property: `refresh_response_key`.
+- The JSON response from the [POST /token/generate](./endpoints/post-token-generate.md) endpoint contains a new additional property: `refresh_response_key`.
   - If you are using the UID2 SDK (regardless of the version), you must pass this key to the `init()` function of the SDK along with other response properties.
-  - If you are not using the SDK and are storing the response data in a custom storage (such as database or a custom first-party cookie), you must update the storage to also store refresh response key.
+  - If you are not using the SDK and are storing the response data in a custom storage (for example, a database or a custom first-party cookie), you must update the storage to store the refresh response key.
-  - No updates are required for any existing sessions that store refresh tokens returned by the [v1/token/refresh](../v1/endpoints/get-token-refresh.md) endpoint and  do not have a corresponding refresh response key.
-These sessions will continue working.
+  - No updates are required for any existing sessions that store refresh tokens returned by the v1 [GET /token/refresh](../v1/endpoints/get-token-refresh.md) endpoint and do not have a corresponding refresh response key.
+These sessions will continue working as is.

 #### Upgrade Calls to the Token Refresh Endpoint

 >NOTE: If you are using the UID2 SDK to refresh and manage tokens, no further action is required.

-If you perform refresh tokens without using the UID2 SDK, either on server or on client side, keep in mind the following, when making requests to the [v2/token/refresh](./endpoints/post-token-refresh.md) endpoint:
+If you perform refresh tokens either on server or on client side without using the [UID2 SDK](./sdks/client-side-identity.md), keep in mind the following, when making requests to the v2 [POST /token/refresh](./endpoints/post-token-refresh.md) endpoint:

- - The HTTP request type of the `token/refresh` endpoint has changed from GET to POST.
-So, you are no longer required to URL-encode the PII (email address or phone number) or their respective hashes.
-TBD XREF.
- - Pass the returned refresh token without any modifications in the request body.
+ - You can pass the returned refresh token without any modifications in the request body.
  - Refresh tokens returned by the v2 endpoints are expected to have a `refresh_response_key` value returned together with the refresh token.
-This key is required for decrypting the response.
-For details and examples, see as per [Encrypting Requests and Decrypting Responses](./encryption-decryption.md).
+This key is required for [decrypting the response](./encryption-decryption.md).
- - If the response (TBD-which one? token/refresh?) contains a new refresh token, you must save it along with corresponding `refresh_response_key` value into the user's identity storage (for example, database or a custom first-party cookie).
+ - If the response contains a new refresh token, you must save it along with corresponding `refresh_response_key` value into the user's identity storage (for example, a database or a custom first-party cookie).
  - Refresh tokens returned by the v1 endpoints do not have the associated `refresh_response_key`, so the response will not be encrypted.
-See also XREF.

 ## Advertiser and Data Provider Upgrade Workflow